Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Introduction

 The growth of multi-core CPUs with independent cores that can handle distinct threads of execution serves a much broader spectrum of applications that can take advantage of parallel computing.
-These so-called Multiple Instruction Multiple Data (MIMD) machines are suitable for general-purpose computing tasks, including servers, and high-performance computing (HPC).
+These so-called Multiple Instruction Multiple Data (MIMD) machines are suitable for general-purpose computing tasks, including servers, and high-performance computing (HPC) systems.
 In the MIMD architectures, shared memory machines are widely used now on desktops and laptops.
 Multiple processors access a common memory space and communicate through this shared memory.
-Programming such systems are made easier by using the standard OpenMP API that is portable to many platforms and programming languages.
+Programming such systems is made easier by using the standard OpenMP API that is portable to many platforms and programming languages.
 Distributed memory machines are needed to provide true scalability, where each processor has its own local memory.
-Processors communicate via a interconnect network.
-Programming such systems is significantly harder than for a shared memory machine.
+Processors communicate via an interconnect network.
+Programming such systems is significantly harder than a shared memory machine.
 The MPI standard brought a portable solution for message passing which quickly became the de facto standard.
-Nowadays, most HPC systems are of hybrid architectures which combine elements of both shared and distributed memory systems.
-Additionally, each node often has heterogeneous organization with both multicore CPUs and GPU accelerators.
+Nowadays, most HPC systems have a hybrid architecture which combines elements of both shared and distributed memory systems.
+Additionally, each node often has a heterogeneous organization with both multicore CPUs and GPU accelerators.
 It is insufficient to use MPI alone to program such systems.
 We often use a hybrid programming model such as MPI+X, where MPI is used to generate multiple processes across multiple nodes, and X is used within the address space of each MPI process.
 Here, X can be OpenMP and/or GPU-specific languages.

 \paragraph{{\bf Parallel algorithms in matrix computation}} Parallelization is to divide the whole computational task into multiple subtasks and map them to the underlying architecture.
 The art of designing an efficient parallel algorithm follows several key guiding principles: 1) dividing the subtasks evenly to maintain balanced workload across all the processes; 2) making subtasks as independent as possible to avoid information sharing and hence the waiting time; 3) increasing arithmetic intensity relative to memory access and interprocess communication; and 4) using high-level abstraction.